EXCLUSIVE-Evergrande discussing staggered payments, debt-to-equity swaps for $19 bln offshore bonds-sources

 Evergrande and the Guangdong provincial government did not respond to Reuters request for comment.
 Investment bank Moelis & Co and law firm Kirkland & Ellis, advisers to a group of Evergrande offshore bondholders, also did not respond.

-Evergrande is reeling under more than $300 billion in liabilities and has become the poster child of the country's property sector crisis as it lurched from one missed payment deadline to another last year.
+Evergrande is reeling under more than $300 billion in liabilities and has become the poster child of the country's property sector crisis as it lurched from one missed payment deadline to another.

 The developer's woes quickly led to a wave of defaults in China's property sector, a key pillar for the world's second-largest economy, rattling investors and leading to a slump in home sales and firms struggling to access funding.

-While state intervention has quelled market concern over a disorderly collapse of Evergrande, which has also struggled to repay suppliers and complete projects and homes, investors are still in the dark over whether they will recoup their money.
+Evergrande has also struggled to repay suppliers and complete housing projects.
+While state intervention has quelled market concern over a disorderly collapse of the company, investors are still in the dark over whether they will recoup their money.

 TAKING A HAIRCUT